Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 5. Are featured snippets going to show up forever for my blog contents?

-So once you get featured snippets for your blog contents, are they going to be there forever in Google search results?
-That’s an interesting question and the answer is a BIG no. Google constantly changes the featured snippets and only keeps the BEST possible answers to show up in the Google featured snippets box.
+So once you get snippets for your blog contents, are they going to be there forever in Google search results?
+That’s an interesting question and the answer is a BIG no. Google constantly changes the snippets and only keeps the BEST possible answers to show up in the Google snippets box.

-Also, Ahrefs found that the more popular a keyword is, the more often Google updates featured snippets which means that long tail keywords might not have their SERP updated in 2 to 3 months.
+Also, Ahrefs found that the more popular a keyword is, the more often Google updates snippets which means that long tail keywords might not have their SERP updated in 2 to 3 months.

 That being said, if any of your competitors create even better content and concise answers for your target audience queries, your contents will be replaced by theirs.
 It’s as simple as that.